IMAGE-ET/DicomToolkit/README.md

-# DicomExplorer
+# DicomToolkit
-The main objective of this project is to develop a client and a server application using a DICOM standard.
+The main objective of this project is to develop a SDK for writing DICOM complaint client and server applications.
 The project aims to provide a learing platform for DICOM enthusiasts by implementing various pieces of DICOM standard.

 To do: